Nagoya University

 Curriculum Policies — Policies for Organizing and Implementing the Curriculum

-The doctoral program at the Graduate School of Environmental Studies is organized to provide students with opportunities to acquire the following skills and competencies needed to develop into world-class researchers and leaders who are active in society: (1) the ability to take a bold approach to tackling environmental problems, using thinking skills informed by foundational knowledge in environmental studies; (2) intellectual flexibility that extends beyond one’s area of expertise; (3) the ability to digest information from a wide range of academic fields both in humanities and natural sciences; and (4) the ability to create new academic fields for future generations.
+The doctoral program at the Graduate School of Environmental Studies is organized to provide students with opportunities to acquire the following skills and competencies needed to develop into world-class researchers and leaders who are active in society: (1) the ability to take a bold approach to tackling environmental problems, using thinking skills informed by foundational knowledge in environmental studies; (2) intellectual flexibility that extends beyond one’s area of expertise; (3) the ability to digest information from a wide range of academic fields both in humanities and natural sciences; (4) the ability to create new academic fields for future generations; and (5) the ability to solve problems society faces by utilizing their advanced knowledge

 • GSES Common Subjects aim to enable students to learn how to solve problems on a global and regional scale and create new systems by taking advantage of their knowledge of the wide range of fields that make up environmental studies, breaking the crust of their own specialty